tim-smart/effect-io-ai/effect/Schedule-succeed.md

 # succeed

-Returns a schedule that repeats one time, producing the specified constant value.
+Returns a schedule that recurs indefinitely, always producing the specified constant value.

 To import and use `succeed` from the "Schedule" module: